-It is recommended to enable WEP on your wireless router or access point before configuring your wireless adapter.
-If you are joining an existing network, you will need to know the WEP key being used.
+It is recommended that you enable WPA-PSK on your wireless router or access point before configuring your wireless adapter.
+If you are joining an existing network, you will need to know the WPA-PSK key being used.

 - 1. Open the Windows® XP Wireless Utility by right-clicking on the wireless computer icon in your system tray (lower-right corner of screen).
 Select View Available Wireless Networks. - 2.
 Highlight the wireless network (SSID) you would like to connect to and click Connect.